 Quinquennial Inspections are carried out for Anglican and Catholic churches, Quaker Meeting Houses, Unitarian churches, Methodist churches and the Coptic Church in the UK.

-We have Architects included on the Manchester, Liverpool and Blackburn lists of Architects approved to carry out Quinquennial Inspections for the Church of England.
+We have Architects included on the Manchester, Liverpool and Blackburn lists of Architects approved to carry out Quinquennial Inspections for over 90 churches in the Church of England.

 We work closely with our clients helping them to achieve success with applications to English Heritage/Heritage Lottery Fund Grants which have included considerable community involvement.